Members' Research Service By / May 26, 2023

 © Andrii Yalanskyi / Adobe Stock

-Written by Martin Höflmayr (1st edition).
+Written by Martin Höflmayr (3rd edition, updated on 07.02.2024).

 On 26 April 2023, the European Commission published a package of three proposals to revise the EU’s economic governance framework: a regulation to replace the current preventive arm of the stability and growth pact (SGP), an amending Council regulation on the corrective arm of the SGP, and an amending Council directive to strengthen the role of independent fiscal institutions.
-The main proposal on the preventive arm is to be adopted through the ordinary legislative procedure with the Parliament and the Council as co-legislators.
+The main proposal on the preventive arm is to be adopted through the ordinary legislative procedure with the European Parliament and the Council as co-legislators.

+The reform proposals would see the Commission bilaterally negotiating a fiscal-structural plan with Member States, with a minimum 4-year horizon; possible extension of the fiscal adjustment path to seven years would provide an incentive to include investment and reform commitments.
+Greater political buy-in and better Member State ownership of the medium-term plan is also envisaged.
 Both reference values – the 3 % deficit-to-GDP and 60 % debt-to-GDP ratios – would remain unchanged, the proposal introduces three additional safeguards: two numerical requirements over the agreed plan’s horizon and a minimum fiscal adjustment of 0.5 % of GDP per annum if a country is expected to be above the 3 % deficit ratio threshold in an excessive deficit procedure.

 Committee responsible:Economic and Monetary Affairs (ECON)COM(2022) 240;